lukpep/aws-sam-workshop/Example_3/README.md

 ### Example 3 - S3 + lambda + SQS + DynamoDb integration

-This time we will create simple serverless app that sends information about S3 bucket file uploads into SQS queue and (for decoupling) and later on consumes those messages and stores them in DynamoDb.
+This time we will create a simple serverless app that sends information about S3 bucket file uploads into SQS queue and (for decoupling) and later on consumes those messages and stores them in DynamoDb.
 This example will show how **NOT** to `hard-code` other AWS Infrastructure resources ARNs into templates and how to provide them together with all the necessary privileges.

 All commands should be invoked from `Example_3` directory